Chart Color Schemes

 Mernda - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Mernda-South has notable cultural diversity, with 37.1% of its population born overseas and 42.9% speaking a language other than English at home.
-Christianity is the predominant religion in Mernda-South, accounting for 46.2% of its population.
-However, the most significant overrepresentation is seen in the 'Other' category, which comprises 5.6% of the population compared to Greater Melbourne's 4.4%.
+Mernda-South has a high level of cultural diversity, with 37.1% of its population born overseas and 42.9% speaking a language other than English at home.
+Christianity is the predominant religion in Mernda-South, accounting for 46.2% of people.
+The most significant overrepresentation is seen in the 'Other' category, which comprises 5.6% of the population compared to 4.4% across Greater Melbourne.

 Frequently Asked Questions - Diversity